-There will be two midterm exams and one final exam.
-Each exam contains both multiple choice and short answer questions.
-The dates for the exams given below are tentative and I reserve the right to change the dates of any and all exams; at least one week of notice will be provided in case of a change.
-The exams are closed book.
-For each midterm exam you will be permitted one sheet of 8.5" x 11" paper with formulas/notes/examples (both sides of the paper may be used, and you may type it if you wish).
-For the final exam you will be permitted two such sheets of paper.
-You will be given a packet of statistical tables for use during the exam.
-Calculators will be allowed on the exam as long as they cannot connect to the internet.
-Please note that solutions, not answers, will be graded; a correct answer alone will not get full credit if the steps leading to it are not clear and/or correct.
+- There will be two midterm exams and one final exam.
+Each exam contains both multiple choice and short answer questions. - The dates for the exams given below are tentative and I reserve the right to change the dates of any and all exams; at least one week of notice will be provided in case of a change. - Please note that solutions, not answers, will be graded; a correct answer alone will not get full credit if the steps leading to it are not clear and/or correct. - No outside help of any kind, including the use of google search & ChatGPT is allowed during exams.